 Other grants and professional development funds may be available.
 Check with your employer and within your industry.

 Arizona Commission on the Arts has a Professional Development Grant for which you may be eligible.
 Visit www.azarts.gov for more information.

-You can download the information document on the website which has more details about the program goals and what to expect.
-If your questions have not been answered on the website, you can email Jennifer Gastelum at firstname.lastname@example.org.
+Download the information packet which has more details about the program goals and what to expect.
+Still have questions?

-Go the the application link, create a username and password to ensure your information is saved along the way, complete all questions, submit your application fee, hit submit, and then wait patiently for us to call you for your interview.
+Go to the application link, create a username and password to ensure your information is saved along the way, complete all questions, submit your application fee, hit submit and then wait patiently for us to call you for your interview.

 Session 5: Equitable Mindfulness

 Session 1: Dorian Lenz, Krissy Lenz & Sogol Homayoun

 Session 2: Pamela Slim, April Tinhorn, Dennis Gable

 Session 6: Ita Udo-Ema, Tomas J Stanton